Celtic Cross: Meaning, History, and Modern Interpretations

 The Celtic Cross as a Tattoo Symbol

 For many, a Celtic Cross tattoo is a way to celebrate their ancestry.
 The tattoo holds personal meaning, representing faith, protection, and connection to Celtic roots.
-Each tattoo is unique, with varying designs that capture the individual’s relationship to the symbol.
+Each tattoo has unique designs that capture the individual's relationship to the symbol.

 • Popular designs: Celtic Cross necklaces, earrings, rings.